Land Contract Issues

 Land contracts are legally binding agreements.
 Whether you are buying or selling a home on land contract, the performance of which requires substantial length of time.
 It is in the best interest of both the seller or buyer to involve a real estate attorney like David Soble to help you navigate through the federal and state laws governing land contracts, the process and the common terms of the contract.
 This can help prevent later disputes that may occur and give both parties peace of mind.
 Remember, the expense to clean up a mess is far greater than the expense of having it done right in the first place.

-What’s Keeping You Up At Night?
+What’s Keeping You

-An Attorney’s Practical Approach to Resolving Real Estate Nightmares
+An Attorney’s Practical Approach to Resolving Real Estate Nightmares.

 Videos

-A Word About Land Contracts
+A Word About Land Contract Law

 Top Land Contract Questions